 Step 2.
 Download and install WordPress.
 You will find the tutorial below.

 Step 3.
 Setup and customize everything.
 You can use one of the default templates and switch to something unique later.
 On this stage, you also need to set up the plugins.
 Check out WordPress plugins section to choose what you need.
 Use only extensions that will help you to solve existing problems.
-As a rule, plugins are used for providing website security, handling spam, SEO optimization, and usability.
+As a rule, plugins are used for providing website security, handling spam, SEO check, and usability.

 Thankfully, when it comes to WordPress, you don’t have to worry about the programming and the designing part.
 There’s a WordPress theme for almost all the niches you can think of.
 WordPress Themes are pre-designed, pre-programmed and very easy to use.
 Just install the theme into your WordPress setup and update the content, you can also use Growmatik plugin to personalize the content.

 What types of sites can I create with WordPress?